kakavi/metabase/docs/users-guide/06-sharing-answers.md

 ![Search results](./images/search-results.png)

-Type into the search box that's at the top of Metabase and hit enter to search through all the dashboards, questions, collections, and pulses your team has.
+Type into the search box that's at the top of Kenga Analytics and hit enter to search through all the dashboards, questions, collections, and pulses your team has.

 #### Moving